raycarter23/film-buzz/README.md

 ### MoSCoW Prioritisation

+For the Film Buzz project, I adopted a structured approach to managing features by breaking down larger Epics into smaller, actionable user stories.

+This method allowed me to clearly define and prioritise each story using the [MoSCoW framework](https://www.agilebusiness.org/dsdm-project-framework/moscow-prioririsation.html), which was implemented in the [Issues](https://github.com/raycarter23/film-buzz/issues) tab with appropriate labels.

+- **Must Have**: Critical features that are essential for delivery - `comprising up to 60% of the total stories`
+- **Should Have**: Important features that add considerable value but are not critical for the core functionality - `accounting for about 20% of the stories`
+- **Could Have**: Optional features with a minor impact if excluded - `representing another 20%`
+- **Won't Have**: Low-priority features that are not included in the current iteration but may be revisited in the future

 ### GitHub Projects

 I used [GitHub Projects](https://github.com/users/raycarter23/projects/3) as an Agile tool to streamline the development process for this project.